rafaelmardojai/firefox-gnome-theme/README.md

 ### CSD have sharp corners
 See upstream [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1408360).

+To solve it, go to the `about:config` page and type this:
+`mozilla.widget.use-argb-visuals`.

+Set it as a `boolean` and click on the add button.

+Now reboot, and it should look good !

 ### Icons color broken with system-icons.css
 Icons might appear black where they should be white on some systems.
 I have no idea why, but you can adjust them directly in the `system-icons.css` file, look for `--gnome-icons-hack-filter` & `--gnome-window-icons-hack-filter` vars and play with css filters.